 - Serving squash soup with sandwiches such as grilled cheese sandwiches, veg mayonnaise sandwich, and chicken mayo sandwiches makes for a comforting and satisfying meal.

-- Do not bring the soup to a boil after adding cream as high heat can cause the cream to separate.
+- Avoid boiling the soup once cream is added, as high heat can cause the cream to separate and curdle.

-- If the soup has thickened during storage, add a bit of vegetable broth or water to reach the desired consistency.
+- If the soup thickens after storing, simply stir in a little vegetable broth or water to loosen it to your preferred consistency.

-Follow me on YouTube, Facebook, Pinterest, TikTok, and Instagram, for more tips and delicious food recipes.
-If you make this healthy gluten-free tomato butternut squash soup recipe, please comment or share a picture of your butternut with tomatoes soup version on Instagram with the hashtag #tipsnrecipes!
+If you make this healthy gluten-free, tomato butternut squash soup recipe, please comment or share a picture of your butternut tomato soup version on Instagram with the hashtag #tipsnrecipes!

 Butternut Squash Soup with Tomatoes